The calanques are the astonishing rough diamonds of the Mediterranean coast, an essential highlight of any tourist trip to Southern Provence.

 There are also smaller calanques to the west of Marseille along the Blue Coast, between the city and Carry le Rouet.

 This article is a general introduction.
-Click here to read a guide to the best calanques south of Marseille, here for a guide to the calanques west of Marseille and here for a guide to the calanques near Cassis.
+Click here to read a guide to the best calanques south of Marseille, here for a guide to the calanques west of Marseille, here for a guide to the calanques near Cassis and here for a guide to the calanques of La Ciotat.

 THE ECOLOGY OF THE CALANQUES

 The calanques have an extreme microclimate that produces a range of rare vegetation.
-In winter, the temperatures in the sheltered valleys can be sigificantly warmer than in the surrounding area.
+In winter, the temperatures in the sheltered valleys can be significantly warmer than in the surrounding area.

 On the other hand the limestone is highly porous and it rarely rains: the main source of moisture rises from the salty evaporation of the sea in the blazing hot sun.